Angelica Alvarez, Postsecondary Readiness Student & Family Engagement Manager

 Angelica was born and raised in San Luis, Arizona which borders Sonora, Mexico to migrant field workers.
 She has traveled and worked in the fields alongside her family most of her life and was the first in her family to graduate from high school.
 Angelica obtained her Bachelor’s degree from Goddard College and then dedicated ten years to the Merced County Office of Education before moving to Washington.
 In Washington, Angelica spent thirteen years at Child Care Resources, a nonprofit agency dedicated to promoting equity for children, building community stability, and encouraging school readiness.
-She currently supports family engagement work as an implementation coordinator at PSESD.
+She currently supports family engagement work on the Postsecondary Readiness team at PSESD.
 She is also a Board Director for Highline’s School District, King County Library Board of Trustee and currently chairs the Matt Griffin YMCA Board of Directors.

 Kyla Lackie, M.P.A., Postsecondary Readiness Director

 Kyla oversees regional strategies and systems alignment to increase postsecondary readiness and access across Pierce & King County.
 Prior to PSESD, Kyla managed district secondary success and college readiness programming like GEAR UP, Advisory, High School & Beyond Planning, AVID, college access community partnerships, counseling supports, and school college and career programming in Highline Public Schools.
 She also worked for five years at SOAR, a regional early learning and youth development coalition.
 At University of San Diego, Kyla earned majors of Bachelors of Arts in Ethnic Studies & Sociology and a minor in Documentary Photography.
 She later earned a Master’s in Public Administration at the UW Evans School of Public Policy & Governance.
 Kyla grew up in King & Pierce Counties and lives in South Seattle with her 3-year-old son.